Everything you need to know about the GeForce Now streaming platform

 As companies compete and server technology improves, streaming games is becoming more and more of a viable option.
+You can use anything from the best gaming phones to your laptop as a great gaming machine, giving players more options than dropping hundreds or thousands on a separate console or gaming PC.

 One recent major entrant is NVIDIA GeForce Now, a streaming service for PC games that players already own.
-Over a million players have tried it out so far.
-While some publishers are choosing not to support this streaming platform, it's still a big contender and a clearly viable option for games streaming.
+Nvidia claims over a million players have tried it out so far.
+While some publishers are choosing not to support this streaming platform, it does have several major brands backing it.
+GeForce Now is a clearly viable option for games streaming, right on par with the likes of Google Stadia, Xbox Game Pass, and Amazon Luna.

 What is GeForce Now?

 GeForce Now is NVIDIA's streaming service.
-Unlike platforms like Stadia, it does not require buying games over again or choosing from a select library to stream from.
+Unlike platforms like Stadia, it does not require buying games over again or limiting yourself to just one gaming library.
 Instead, players simply stream the PC games that they own on different storefronts, including Steam, the Epic Games Store, and Uplay.

-Sicne the games are being streamed from NVIDIA hardware, this means that players can try out advanced graphics features, like 4K HDR or ray-tracing — features that would otherwise cost quite a bit to get running on native hardware — on lesser platforms.
+Since the games are being streamed from NVIDIA hardware, this means that players can try out advanced graphics features like 4K HDR or ray-tracing — features that would otherwise cost quite a bit to get running on native hardware — on lesser platforms.
 You can use the service on other PCs and Macs, NVIDIA Shield devices, mobile devices, and more.

-GeForce Now list of supported devices
+GeForce Now: List of supported devices

-GeForce Now is compatible with PC, Mac and Android.
-On PC and Mac, your device will need to meet certain baseline requirements, or you can simply go for the NVIDIA Shield device.
+GeForce Now is compatible with PC, Mac, and Android.
+On PC and Mac, your device will need to meet certain baseline requirements, or you can guarantee compatibility with an NVIDIA Shield TV box.
+If you're uncertain if your device has the power to handle it, check our full list of GeForce Now compatible devices.

+As far as internet bandwidth goes, you won't need an incredible amount of speed to connect to NVIDIA's datacenter, but you will need a pretty fast connection in order to stream at the most optimal settings.
+According to NVIDIA's site, the bandwidth requirements for streaming on GeForce Now are as follows:

 Is GeForce Now free?